-Prenoxad Injection (naloxone hydrochloride 1mg/ml solution for injection) is intended for emergency use in the home or other non-medical setting by appropriate individuals or in a health facility setting for the complete or partial reversal of respiratory depression induced by natural and synthetic opioids, including methadone, diamorphine (diacetylmorphine [INN]) and certain other opioids such as dextropropoxyphene and certain mixed agonist/antagonist analgesics: nalbuphine and pentazocine.
+Prenoxad Injection (naloxone hydrochloride) 1mg/ml solution for injection is intended for emergency use in the home or other non- medical setting by appropriate individuals or in a health facility setting for the complete or partial reversal of respiratory depression induced by natural and synthetic opioids, including methadone, and certain other opioids such as dextropropoxyphene and certain mixed agonist/antagonist analgesics: nalbuphine and pentazocine.
 For this reason Prenoxad Injection should be carried by persons at risk of such events.
 It may also be used for the diagnosis of suspected acute opioid overdose.

 Following overdose by heroin injection, death occurs within 1 to 3 hours, limiting the window of opportunity to intervene.[3]
 Furthermore, most drug overdose deaths occur in the company of others,[3] with up to one in five overdoses being witnessed by others.[4,5] Naloxone is well established in reversing opioid or opioid-related overdoses in the context of routine post-operative use in the hospital setting as well as in emergency settings for users of illegal opiates, when administered by physicians, ambulance crews and anaesthesiologists.[6]

-In 2005, naloxone was made available under UK law to be administered by anyone for the purpose of saving life in an emergency.[7]
+In 2005, UK regulations added naloxone to the list of specified medicines in respect of which parenteral administration is permitted by anyone for the purpose of saving life in an emergency.[7]

 Prenoxad Injection is the first presentation of naloxone to be licensed in the UK for emergency use in the home or other non-medical setting by appropriate individuals or in a health facility setting for the complete or partial reversal of respiratory depression induced by natural and synthetic opioids.
-It should be carried by persons at risk of opioid overdose or their representatives.[1]
+It should be carried by persons at risk of opioid overdose.[1]

 Prenoxad Injection may only be made available once the prescriber has assessed the suitability and competence of a client or representative to administer naloxone in the appropriate circumstances.[1]